RosettaCommons/documentation/rna-denovo-setup.md

 ---------------------------
 Once you have several models of sub pieces, they can be combined in two ways.

 One option is to run further FARFAR jobs (rerun Step 3), but supplying solutions to sub-pdbs via `-s <pdb1> <pdb2> ...` into larger modeling jobs.
-This is particularly powerful if a set of serial jobs can be set up in which each new job builds an additional peripheral element or junction into a well-converged model of a sub-set.
+This is particularly powerful if a set of jobs can be set up in which each new job builds an additional peripheral element or junction into a well-converged model of a sub-set modeled in a previous job – a stepwise buildup, analogous to what is being explored in [[high-resolution stepwise modeling|stepwise]].

 Alternatively, you can quickly graft two PDBs based on superimposition of shared residues, either using the `align` command in Pymol, or with the following Rosetta command lines: